nathanmfrench/DubStudio/README.md

 there is a different config setup for expo-fbsdk-next android and ios will need to update bundle ID, put domains in the meta developer console

+The callbackUrls in the Cognito User Pool Client is set to ['exp://localhost:19000/--/*'] with a comment "Update with your Expo callback URLs".
+This might need to be updated for production.
+The Python Lambda's code property points to the same directory as its layer (../lambda/python).
+This might be intentional, but typically the layer would point to a dependencies directory and the code would point to a source directory.
+The allowedOrigins: ['*'] in the S3 bucket CORS settings has a comment "Restrict this in production" - this is a reminder that needs to be addressed before production deployment.

 Let me explain what happened: